Deployment Guide¶

 oc delete crd thanosrulers.monitoring.coreos.com

-oc delete crd customscalemetricrules.monitoring.qubership.org
+oc delete crd customscalemetricrules.monitoring.netcracker.com

-oc delete crd platformmonitorings.monitoring.qubership.org
+oc delete crd platformmonitorings.monitoring.netcracker.com

 oc delete crd vmsingles.operator.victoriametrics.com